-Growing prevalence of conditions associated with pruritus such as atopic dermatitis, urticaria, and psoriasis is expected to serve the market as a high impact rendering drivers.
+Growing prevalence of conditions associated with pruritus such as atopic dermatitis, urticaria, and psoriasis is expected to serve the market as a high impact rendering driver.
 Moreover, the presence of high unmet medical needs and the subsequent introduction of new products such as REMITECH capsules and Bilastine catering to these needs are expected to serve as future growth opportunities.

 Global pruritus therapeutics market, by product, 2012 - 2025 (USD Million)